 Are you tempted by the latest iPhone?
 Or would a device from a slightly older generation serve your needs?
-With the iPhone SE, iPhone 6S, iPhone 6S Plus, iPhone 7 and iPhone 7 Plus all currently available, making a decision between each of Apple's smartphones can be difficult - especially since they all offer cutting-edge tech specs, speedy processors and great cameras.
+With iPhone SE, iPhone 6S, iPhone 6S Plus, iPhone 7 and iPhone 7 Plus all currently available, alongside the new generation made up of iPhone 8, iPhone 8 Plus and iPhone X, making a decision between each of Apple's smartphones can be difficult.
+This is made especially difficult since they all offer cutting-edge tech specs, speedy processors and great cameras.

-As the latest iPhones arguably look quite similar, (with the exception of the budget-friendly SE), so it's useful to take a closer look at the internal specs.
+As the most iPhones appear quite similar on the outside, (with the exception of the budget-friendly SE, and the all-display X), it's useful to take a closer look at the internal specs.

 In addition to the specs listed above, different generations of iPhone arrive with different features on board.

-A major design difference between the iPhone 7 series and older models is the new audio set-up.
+A major design difference between iPhones 7, 8 and X and older models is the new audio set-up.
 The 3.5mm earphone jack has been replaced with Lighting Port audio connection for improved digital sound.
-The handset comes with a pair of Lighting Port Earpods in the box, but if you're particularly fond of your old headphones, there's no need to worry - all iPhone 7s comes with a 3.5mm-to-lightning adaptor so you can continue to use your favourite pair if you like.
+These handsets arrive with a pair of Lighting Port Earpods in the box, but if you're particularly fond of your old headphones, there's no need to worry - recent generations of iPhone come with a 3.5mm-to-lightning adaptor so you can continue to use your favourite pair if you like.

 Also now available are Apple's new Airpods (sold seperately), which offer tangle-free audio, minus the wires.
 Combining crystal-clear playback with a new sense of freedom, they're ready to help you through long journeys thanks to a charge that lasts five hours.
 With extra built-in functionality, they can sense when they're in your ears, and will even pause when you take them out.
 They're also activated with Siri, meaning you can cue up songs, adjust the volume, or make hands-free calls, all with a simple voice command.